PayPal Checkout

 User interviews helped my team and me understand how customers experience checkout.

 We found that after making a purchase, consumers need assurance that the transaction was successful with the correct card.
-However, clutter on the checkout page can make this difficult.
-Despite having multiple cards in their wallets, customers often stick to using just one out of fear of mistakes.
+However, clutter on the checkout page can make this difficult and despite having multiple cards in their wallets and full access to our credit products, customers often stick to using just one out of fear of mistakes.

 These problems inspired our design guiding principles